estate planning lawyer

 Make Sure Your Will Is In the Right Place

-Whether you prepare your own will or you work with an attorney, be sure to keep all of the information you’ve gathered together in one place with a copy of your will and other important documents such as divorce decrees, marriage certificates, prenups, deeds, stock certificates, living wills, and other legal documents that may be affected by or have an effect on your will.
+Whether you prepare your own will or you work with an estate planning attorney, be sure to keep all of the information you’ve gathered together in one place with a copy of your will and other important documents such as divorce decrees, marriage certificates, prenups, deeds, stock certificates, living wills, and other legal documents that may be affected by or have an effect on your will.
 Make sure your family members and your executor know where to find a valid copy of your will in the event of your death.

 Review Your Will